 The Accelerator Grant program is intended to assist teams of Lehigh investigators in developing multi-investigator research programs in particularly promising areas.
-Based on a team’s identification of a major, specific area of opportunity and importance, and ways in which the group can collectively excel in that area, these grants provide significant flexibility in use of the grant funds to help the group establish itself as prominent and productive.
+The Accelerator grant provides significant flexibility in the use of funds.
+It is granted based on a team’s identification of a major, specific area of opportunity and importance, and ways in which the group can collectively excel in that area.
 Grants can support forays into new areas and can help individuals or groups who have worked separately to coalesce around a theme.
-They should in all cases build upon existing, demonstrated strengths.
-Awards will be for up to $100,000 over a two-year period.
-As always, awards will be made based on prospects of fulfilling the purpose of the program and applicants should ask for only what they need.
+In all cases, they should build upon existing, demonstrated strengths.
+One award per year will be made for up to $250,000 over a two-year period.
+For each proposal, we expect that the team will ask their college or department for additional support to bolster that provided by the VPR office.

-The proposed research program must involve at least three tenure-track faculty members and/or Research Assistant/Associate Professors, including at least one tenured member of the faculty, as co-Principal Investigators.
+The proposed research program must involve at least three tenure-track faculty members, including at least one tenured member of the faculty, as co-Principal Investigators.
 Each co-PI should have contributed to the conception of the program and preparation of the application.
 At least three should be clearly committed to ongoing involvement and should, collectively, be capable of sustaining it as a core team.
 Involvement of additional contributing members of the faculty, and prospects for drawing in additional people over time, are welcomed.

 The team will designate one member as Principal Investigator (PI).
 The PI must be a tenured member of the faculty.
 The PI will often be a team member who has taken a leadership role in conception of the project and is expected to have an ongoing leadership role and/or particular ongoing commitment to the program.
 The PI will receive all correspondence, and must take responsibility for managing the budget and for reporting.

 All Lehigh team members must have completed submission of all reports and other required materials under all prior internal grant awards.
 A faculty member with a current Lehigh internal grant may apply as a member of a team.